wanggaoteng/atmega328p/README.md

   * serial.txt: store the COM number, which the dwdebug needed.
   * serial.bat: called by Makefile, analysis serial.txt, and get the COM number.

+## Note
+  * As the usb-uart converter chip is CH342K, please install the [chip driver](https://www.wch-ic.com/products/CH342.html?) to your PC.